c-blake/bu/doc/widths.md

 '{a[length($0)]++}END{for(i in a)printf("%d %d\n",i,a[i]);}'`, but it is ~3X
 slower than `widths` even in ASCII mode & does not support any NIO/binary mode.

+[^2]: As with many `bu` utilities, documenting it for broader consumption &|
+appreciation is most of the work.
+This one is especially trivial, actually -- more about measuring IO than anything else { which I think could be a tad faster with a file size check; stdio is probably faster for < ~2048 bytes.. }

-[^2]: On a personal note, not trusting number parsing but especially formatting to be "essentially free" was among my first lessons learning systems programming decades ago.
+[^3]: On a personal note, not trusting number parsing but especially formatting to be "essentially free" was among my first lessons learning systems programming decades ago.
 The way "Unix philosophy" is often presented makes this a lesson learnt anew generation after generation.
 That is more a failure in teaching &|